reddit/synapse/README.md

 * `output_directory`: the path to a directory on disk that service registrations should be written to.
+* `reload_command`: a command to run after the JSON file is updated. the
+%{service_name} and %{service_json} template parameters will be replaced with the name of the service and the path to the json file respectively.

 ### HAProxy shared HTTP Frontend ###